Lakshmiabbaraju/belly-button-challenge/01-Lesson-Plans/02-VBA-Scripting/1/Activities/04-Stu_ChooseYourButton-Subroutines/README.md

 ## Instructions

-* Examine the Excel file and create two buttons.
+* Create an Excel file with two buttons.

 * For each button, create a different VBA subroutine that will trigger a different pop-up message when clicked.